 Returning to the first paragraph—this site is dedicated to men, to flattering men and to indulging in men simply for looking the way they do and for being the way they are.
 I hope this site will at least slightly encourage women and men to take an open and sincere interest in the physical quality of men.
 I am starting this project off in a unique place, a place I love, surrounded by men I admire.
 I hope you will also enjoy my photographs.

-I am starting this site as a small, private initiative—basically “out of the garage”.
+I started this site as a small, private initiative—basically “out of the garage”.
 I photographed the first 17 models in August and September 2018 and launched Bodytorium.com in January 2019.

 Most of the guys I have photographed, at least up until the fall of 2018, are friends or friends of friends from the freerunning and street workout community in Slovakia.
-My first worry in making a site like this was that it would be difficult to find guys who would be willing to be in nude or semi-nude photographs.
+My first worry in making a site like this was that it would be difficult to find guys who would be willing to pose nude and be photographed.
 Mostly I just feared asking them the question.
 I tried to soften things by claiming “it will be like the ESPN Body Issue”.
 To my pleasant surprise, most of the guys I approached were supportive.
 Some even referred their friends.

 Photographing men’s bodies is still a sensitive topic in the 21st century and I might never get completely used to asking guys if they are willing to strip for art.
 On one hand, it seems like everyone is sexting and sending their naked pictures around these days.
 On the other hand, people are concerned about their naked pictures being let loose on the internet.
 Photographing male nudes takes time and it takes trust.